bahrain-uob/VoiceMate/Sign_To_Voice/README.md

 print('Training job name: {}'.format(job_name))
 print('\nInput Data Location: {}'.format(training_params['InputDataConfig'][0]['DataSource']['S3DataSource']))
 ~~~
-In the next step, you can check the status of the Job in CloudWatch.
+The next step creates the training job and allows you to check the status of the Job in CloudWatch.
 ~~~
 # create the Amazon SageMaker training job
 sagemaker = boto3.client(service_name='sagemaker')